top of page

 AFA On The Land logo.jpg

 The items we are sending are of outstanding quality and are made for long hours on the ice.
 This quality ensures that young people will be safe and warm all day while learning traditional skills.
-To donate to this program, select "Art For Aid (Colleen Gray)" in the donation drop-down menu.
+To donate to this program, select "Art For Aid (Colleen Gray)" in our donation drop-down menu.

 For Indigenous people the land and the language are intrinsically linked.
 Youth spend a week on the land, immersed in a program that is directed in the traditional language as much as possible.